CorentinAube/NanoViZer/README.md

 ```bash
 python3 NanoViZer.py
 ```
-This kind of text should be appear:
+This kind of text should appear:
 ```bash
  * Serving Flask app 'test_api'
  * Debug mode: on